node-strava/node-strava-v3/README.md

 });
 ```

+Finally, the test suite has some expectations about the Strava account that it
+connects for the tests to pass.
+The following should be true about the Strava
+data in the account:

+ * Must have at least one activity posted on Strava
+ * Must have joined at least one club
+ * Must have added at least one piece of gear (bike or shoes)
+ * Must have created at least one route
+ * Most recent activity with an achievement should also contain a segment

+(Contributions to make the test suite more self-contained and robust are welcome!)

 * You're done!
 Paste the new `access_token` to `data/strava_config` and go run some tests:

 `grunt jshint simplemocha` or `npm test`.